luk036/luk036.github.io/flows/byoos.md

 ## Installation

 1. Partition a portion of USB for local storage (optional)
-2. Download the iso image from the offical website (better via torrent).
+2. Download the ISO image from the official website (better via torrent).
-3. Download the usb creator software such as `Easy2Boot`.
+3. Download the USB creator software such as `Easy2Boot`.

 ---